An Agro-Ecological Incubator and Educational Programs for Beginner Farmers in Western Puerto Rico

 We now offer 1 monthly educational tour to showcase our small scale sustainable farm model and offer a farm to table culinary experience.

-We participated in series of virtual presentations showcasing women leaders in sustainable agriculture and also participated in a seed exchange fair where we presented our project and practices.
+We participated in a series of virtual presentations showcasing women leaders in sustainable agriculture and also participated in a seed exchange fair where we presented our project and practices.
+We also participated in an interview for the Food Revolution Network to expose ways to connect consumers to farmers and local produce and finally we also participated in a panel of Environmental Leaders for High school Students.

 7. 20 Workshop/Field days

-We have offered over 20 workshops/field days for the Annual Agro-ecology Apprenticeship.
-During 6 months, students have a workshop once a week in which they all participate in the planting, maintaining and harvesting of a their plot while also getting college level theoretical material and discussions.
+We offered over 20 workshops/field days for the Annual Agro-ecology Apprenticeship.
+During 6 months, students had a workshop once a week in which they all participated in the planting, maintaining and harvesting of their plot while also getting college level theoretical material and discussions.

 Learning Outcomes